wilsonmar/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

    Thankfully, one company has it running all the time at
    <a target="_blank" href="http://demo.kieker-monitoring.net/jpetstore/actions/Catalog.action">
    http://demo.kieker-monitoring.net/jpetstore/actions/Catalog.action</a>

-   It rated
+   At one time, the page rated
    <a target="_blank" href="https://developers.google.com/speed/pagespeed/insights/?url=http%3A%2F%2Fdemo.kieker-monitoring.net%2Fjpetstore%2Factions%2FCatalog.action&tab=desktop">90/100 for Desktop on Google Page Speed</a>
    and 83/100 for Mobile.
-Google recommends:
+Google recommends these changes to make the page faster:

    * <a target="_blank" href="https://developers.google.com/speed/docs/insights/LeverageBrowserCaching">Leverage browser caching.</a> Setting an expiry date or a maximum age in the HTTP headers for static resources (.gif media files) instructs the browser to load previously downloaded resources from local disk rather than over the network.

    * <a target="_blank" href="https://developers.google.com/speed/docs/insights/OptimizeCSSDelivery">Eliminate render-blocking JavaScript and CSS in above-the-fold content.</a> The browser waits for <a target="_blank" href="http://demo.kieker-monitoring.net/jpetstore/css/jpetstore.css">.../css/jpetstore.css</a> to load before rendering above-the-fold content.
 Defer or asynchronously load blocking resources, or inline the critical portions of those resources directly in the HTML.

-   * The css file is not mimified.
+   * Mimify the css file.

 ## Use case loops #